drmohundro/SWXMLHash/README.md

 case .Element(let elem):
   // everything is good, code away! case .XMLError(let error):
-  // error is an IndexerError instance that you can deal with }
+  // error is an IndexingError instance that you can deal with }
 ```